 First Form Latin utilizes a student text and a student workbook.
 The text presents the material to the student: a grammar form (a declension or tense of a conjugation), basic usage of that form, a Latin saying, and no more than ten vocabulary words.
 The scripted teacher manual provides help for the amateur teacher.
 The workbook gives anywhere from four to six pages of written exercises for each lesson to ensure mastery.
-There are flashcards available for help learning vocabulary, and instructional DVDs in case the child needs a master teacher to explain the lesson to him.
+There are flashcards available for help learning vocabulary, and instructional videos if child needs a master teacher for help.

 First Form Latin helps students hone sentence translation.
 The program does not require the student to master advanced translation.
 While most fourth, fifth, or sixth graders are ready to parse (that is, identify the attributes of a particular word), they are not ready to deal with the abstract complexities of relating those attributes to one another to form a complex translation.

 First, Second, Third, and Fourth Form build on one another.
 The grammar and vocabulary from each previous level are reviewed in the subsequent level before more new content is presented.
-Students will begin to deal with difficulties like the passive voice in Second, the subjunctive in Third, and participles, gerunds, and gerundives in Fourth Form.
+Students will deal with the passive voice in Second, subjunctive in Third, and participles, gerunds, and gerundives in Fourth Form.

 The translation in the Forms Series gradually gets more difficult.
 In First Form Latin, the sentences are very simple.
-Over time they get more and more complex until in the Unit Reviews in Fourth Form, students translate portions of St. Patrick’s autobiography.
+Over time they get more complex until Unit Reviews in Fourth Form have students translate portions of St. Patrick’s autobiography.
 Many adults want to see their children translating as soon as possible, but the children’s familiarity with translation by the seventh grade (the earliest we would recommend Fourth Form) will show the wisdom of the more grammatical approach.

 The Henle series is a high-school level program that was written in an age when students were expected to have been exposed to Latin in elementary and middle school.
-As such, it covers in the First Year text what the Forms Series takes four years to cover and introduces translation at a much quicker pace.
+It covers in the First Year what the Forms Series takes four years to cover and introduces translation more quickly.

 Because Fourth Form Latin utilizes the Henle Year One text for a good amount of the exercises required of the student, a student who has completed Fourth Form Latin can jump straight into the Henle Year Two.

-A student entering ninth grade who has not done any Latin, however, could go straight into the Henle Year One text and take two years to complete it (our Henle Year One Units 1-5 and Units 6-14 Guides are a tremendous help in doing this).
-They would follow these two years with Henle Year Two and Mueller’s Caesar to complete four years of high school Latin.
+A student entering ninth grade who has not done any Latin, however, could go straight into the Henle Year One.
+They would then take two years to complete it.
+Our Henle Year One Units 1-5 and Units 6-14 Guides are a tremendous help in doing this.
+They would follow this with Henle Year Two and Mueller’s Caesar to complete four years of high school Latin.